Pangoraw/Coil.jl/README.md

 # Coil.jl

-> An holiday experiment to lower and execute Julia tensor operations to the IREE compiler stack using MLIR.
+> An experimental package to lower and execute Julia tensor operations to the IREE compiler stack using MLIR.

 Coil exports only one function: `Coil.compile(f)` which returns a function leverages [MLIR](https://mlir.llvm.org) and the [IREE](https://github.com/iree-org/iree) compiler stack to produce a (hopefully) faster version of `f`.
+Goals are the following:

+ - Perform whole model analysis and optimizations to fuse and re-order operations across function calls.
+ - Evaluate on different hardware accelerators using the [IREE](https://github.com/iree-org/iree) runtime.

+## Example usage

+`Coil.compile` *should* return an equivalent and hopefully faster function.
+Note that like Julia, the function will compile when its first called.

 ```julia
 julia> using Coil, Flux